ColinNebula/colin-pwa-budget-tracker/README.md

 # Colin-pwa-budget-tracker

 ## Description
 Budget Tracker is an application which allows offline access and functionality to it's users.
-The user can add expenses or deposite even without a connection.
+The user can add expenses or deposits without a connection.
 ## Project URL

 ## Project Github Repository